wdsheng999/gre_preparation/math/exercises/arithmetic.md

 ans: A 举例 3 2 和2 3

-14.Quantity A:The number
+14. Quantity A:The number
-of
-prime numbers divisible by 13
+of prime numbers divisible by 13
 Quantity B:The number of prime numbers divisible by 2
 A.Quantity A is greater.